 III) ISO level

 As I wrote above, for the sake of consistency of look and to simplify the Sunny 16 rules application, I try to adjust the ISO setting as little as possible.
 ISO200 is therefore my base level.
-The digital Leica’s and many other manufacturers do sometimes allow ISO’s to go as low as ISO100 or even ISO50, yet I feel these levels are not as versatile for street photography.
+The digital Leica's and many other manufacturers do sometimes allow ISO's to go as low as ISO100 or even ISO50, yet I feel these levels are not as versatile for street photography.
 Indeed, if you elected ISO50 and suddenly chose to stop down to F11, the resulting shutter speed will be of 1/60th on a sunny day.
 This would put at risk the sharpness of your picture.
-On the contrary, at ISO200, you always ensure that you won’t go below 1/125th in normal light conditions.
-ISO400 is another versatile option for street photography though it will lead to an increase of noise and degrade image quality.
-It might result bothering or not, depending on your camera’s performance and your image quality requirements.
+On the contrary, at ISO200, you always ensure that you won't go below 1/125th in normal light conditions.
+ISO400 is another versatile option for street photography and together with ISO800, the most used by street photographers.

 I took the shot below at a football game.
 To ensure a larger depth of field, I stopped down to F4.0 and increase the ISO to 400 to keep a shutter speed of 1/90th.
 Given the movement, a shutter speed of 1/45th would have probably caused too much motion blur.